dandan154/OpenGL-Contextual-Graphics/README.md

 # OpenGL-Contextual-Graphics
 The C++ &amp; GLSL code from a graphics program designed to display a house with a skybox, lit using a variety of lighting techniques from a dynamic light source.

+Textures and objects have been excluded due to licensing.

 ## Functionality
 The goal of this initial program was to load and display a .obj file of a house which was then placed within the context of a landscape and a skybox (which were also loaded .obj files).
 These loaded objects were then lit using a variety of dynamic lighting techniques which could be examined through an interactive display window, where the user could move about the scene created within the program.